ShaunCurtis/Blazr.Demo.App/readme.md

 This template combines the out-of-the-box Blazor Server and Web Assembly templates into a single solution.
 The projects are re-organised to:

-1. Apply Sound Design principles.
+1. Apply Clean Design principles.
-2. Re-organise the code base so the Blazor Server and WASM SPA's are two implementation of the same code base.
+2. Re-organise the code base so the Blazor Server and WASM SPA's are two implementations of the same code base.
 3. Demonstrate component rendering techniques.
 4. Demonstrate the Service Notification pattern.

 ## Visual Studio Template

-This solutiuon is available as a Visual Studio Template on GitHub at at [Blazr.Demo.Template](https://github.com/ShaunCurtis/Blazr.Demo.Template).
+This solution is available as a Visual Studio Template on GitHub at at [Blazr.Demo.Template](https://github.com/ShaunCurtis/Blazr.Demo.Template).

 ## Sound Design